Information about Involvement Partners and how to register

 The person running the project you are involved with will provide you with the support you need to enable you to be involved.
 This might include:

-You can speak to this person if something isn’t quite right (for example, you don’t feel able to contribute fully).
-You can also speak to the Involvement Experience and Volunteering Team (our contact details are on the final page of this leaflet) if you have any difficulty with being involved or you want to speak to someone outside of the project.
+You can speak to this person if something isn’t quite right, for example, you don’t feel able to contribute fully.
+You can also speak to the Involvement Experience and Volunteering Team if you have any difficulty with being involved or want to speak to someone outside of the project.
+Our contact details can be found on this page.

-We may contact you about group support too if you’re in a specific role (for example, sharing your story as part of staff training).
+We may contact you about group support too if you’re in a specific role, for example, sharing your story as part of colleague training.
 This is a good opportunity for you to meet other people like you, and it helps us to understand whether people are being supported properly, enjoying what they’re doing and feel they’re making a difference.

 What happens next?

-We will confirm your registration by email and you will be sent information about the upcoming project/s and role/s that you have asked to be involved with (and any training opportunities).
-You will also be given the name and contact details of the ‘host’ of the project/role with which you’re involved.
+We will confirm your registration by email and you will be sent information about the upcoming project/s and role/s that you have asked to be involved with, including any training opportunities.
+You will also be given the name and contact details of the ‘host’ of the project / role with which you’re involved.